top of page

 Habitat

 Crested geckos are arboreal and should be kept in a vertically oriented cage.
 Offer plenty of climbing choices and cover.
-Live plants can be used in the enclosure.
-Make sure to do research on which plants are safe and nontoxic.
-All plants must be free of pesticides and other chemicals and should be rinsed prior to adding to the enclosure.
+Live or plastic plants can be used in the enclosure to provide hiding places.
+Make sure to do research on which live plants are safe and nontoxic.
+All plants must be free of pesticides or other chemicals, and should be rinsed prior to adding to the enclosure.

 Young crested geckos should be kept in a 5 gallon enclosure to ensure they can find their food.
-Adult geckos should be kept in a minimum of 10 gallon enclosure.
+Adult geckos should be kept in a minimum of 10 gallon enclosure, such as a 12x12x18 tank.
 It is not recommended that crested geckos be housed together, especially males.

 Heating/Lighting